Abhishek5456/restaurant_mgmt_system/README.md

 # restaurant_mgmt_system
-A introductory project to understand the concepts of Jorm and Graphical interfaces of Swings
+A introductory project to understand the concepts of Jform and Graphical interfaces of Swings